mikaelahonen/hacker-training/README.md

 This repository is for hacking training.

 ## Training Linux
-[This](http://overthewire.org/wargames/bandit/) site is good for training basic Linux commands.
+[Badndit excercises](http://overthewire.org/wargames/bandit/) by Over the wire is good for training basic Linux commands.

 ### Linux commands